Utilization management: Denials

 Claim denials may be due to a number of things, including contract exclusions, unproven or investigational treatments, or medical necessity.
 A study of payers found wide variations in denial rates and days to pay.
 Denials can also be caused by technical errors, such as incomplete information or misspelling a name, which accounted for about half of initial denials according to a 2015 analysis.
-As of 2018, providers were reporting that more medical necessity denials were being issued.
 The migration to ICD-10 has also increased the risk of mistakes, as these are tied to automated treatment decisions.
 In the case of Medicare, national coverage determinations show necessary treatments for diseases, with medical guidelines of insurers playing a similar role for private companies.

 It has been argued that "investigational" is not an appropriate criteria for denial, since treatments are continuously under investigation.
 Off-label use of medications is relatively common in the United States, but can be denied as unproven.
 Expanded access laws may affect coverage for experimental treatments.

 De facto denials occur when claims are not denied outright, but in practical terms are not covered because of a non-response or non-payment from a carrier.